-Well, there’s the major streaming platforms – Netflix, Amazon, HBO, Hulu, Google Play TV and Movies – but then there are thousands of extra channels, many of which you’ve probably never heard of before.
+So what, exactly, can you watch on Roku?
+Well, there’s the major streaming platforms – Netflix, Amazon, HBO, Hulu, Google Play TV and Movies and, starting in October, Apple TV – but then there are thousands of extra channels, including The Roku Channel which offers free TV shows and movies with ads.

 But the biggest benefit of choosing a Roku Express over a Chromecast or Amazon Streaming Stick is the fact that it runs the full version of Roku’s OS.
 That means you’ll have access to every app the larger Roku boxes run as well as essential Roku functions like universal search that scours over 100 apps to find the best price on TV shows and movies and Roku Feed which surfaces content currently in theaters and alerts you when it becomes available on your favorite streaming services.